-Over the plan period, within the defined settlement boundary, and/or on an allocated site, (as defined on Map 1 - the proposals map), proposals for new small scale housing development will only be permitted where they meet the following criteria:
+Over the plan period, within the defined settlement boundary, (as defined on Map 1 - the proposals map), proposals for new small scale housing development will only be supported where they meet the following criteria:

-- i.
-They reflect the size, role and function of the village and relate well to the existing layout of the village; - ii.
-They are in accordance with Policy W3 in terms of size, type and tenure; - iii.
-They give priority to the development of suitable brownfield sites; - iv.
-They are of a high standard of design in accordance with policies W4 and W5 (where relevant) and make a positive contribution to the surrounding environment and rural landscape; - v.
-They have a density of 25 dwellings per hectare or less; - vi.
-They do not result in a loss of protected open space; - vii.
-They do not result in the loss of a community facility; - viii.
-They are in accordance with the guidance within 'Wellington Distinctiveness' (Appendix 3); and - ix.
-Where contaminated land is present, they include appropriate remediation measures.
+- (a) They reflect the size, role and function of the village and relate well to the existing layout of the village; - (b) They are in accordance with Policy W3 in terms of size, type and tenure; - (c) They give priority to the development of suitable brownfield sites; - (d) They are of a high standard of design in accordance with policies W4 and W5 (where relevant) and make a positive contribution to the surrounding environment and rural landscape; - (e) They do not result in a loss of protected open space; - (f) They do not result in the loss of a community facility; - (g) They are in accordance with the guidance within 'Wellington Distinctiveness' (Appendix 3); and - (h) Where contaminated land is present, they include appropriate remediation measures.

-Proposals for self-build will be actively encouraged on allocated and windfall sites.
+Proposals for self-build homes will be actively encouraged on allocated and windfall sites.
 Live work units will be actively encouraged

-Proposals for new housing outside the settlement boundary, will only be permitted in accordance with the policies for Herefordshire Council.
+Proposals for new housing outside the settlement boundary, will only be supported in accordance with the policies for Herefordshire Council.

-- 5.2.11 Due to the number of planning commitments to date and the length of the plan period to 2031, the Steering Group consider it prudent to phase future development, to ensure the village grows in an organic way.
-This will prevent over expansion of the village in a short period. - 5.2.12 New development proposed through the Wellington NDP should be assessed against the capacity of local infrastructure.
-Consultation with Welsh Water is expected to ensure that the scale of development can be accommodated over the plan period. - 5.2.13 As part of the Water Cycle Study (WCS), an assessment of Sewage Treatment Works within the County was undertaken with data collected by both Welsh Water and the Environment Agency. - 5.2.14 Wellington is served by Moreton-on-Lugg Wastewater Treatment Works (WwTW).
+- 5.2.11 Due to the number of planning commitments to date and the length of the plan period to 2031, the Steering Group consider it prudent to identify the number of dwellings that will be appropriate for each site. - 5.2.12 New development proposed through the Wellington NDP should be assessed against the capacity of local infrastructure.
+Consultation with Welsh Water is expected to ensure that the scale of development can be accommodated over the plan period. - 5.2.13 As part of the Water Cycle Study (WCS), an assessment of Sewage Treatment Works within the County was undertaken with data collected by both Welsh Water and the Environment Agency. - 5.2.14 Wellington is served by Moreton-On-Lugg Wastewater Treatment Works (WwTW).
 As indicated by Welsh Water, this WwTW is currently overloaded and as such cannot accommodate any new development until improvements are undertaken.
-No improvements are planned

-- within DCWW's current Capital Investment Programme (AMP6, 2015-2020). - 5.2.15 Should a potential developer wish to bring forward any of the sites prior to improvements under one of DCWW's future Capital Investment Programmes, they will need to fund the improvements themselves by firstly paying DCWW to undertake a feasibility study of the WwTW to identify the required improvements, before funding the improvements through a planning agreement. - 5.2.16 All new developments will be expected to reference this information to ensure that there is adequate foul infrastructure to accommodate growth throughout the plan period.
+No improvements are planned within DCWW's current Capital Investment Programme (AMP6, 2015-2020). - 5.2.15 Should a potential developer wish to bring forward any of the sites prior to improvements under one of DCWW's future Capital Investment Programmes, they will need to fund the improvements themselves by firstly paying DCWW to undertake a feasibility study of the WwTW to identify the required improvements, before funding the improvements through a planning agreement. - 5.2.16 All new developments will be expected to reference this information to ensure that there is adequate foul infrastructure to accommodate growth throughout the plan period.

-POLICY W2 - PHASING OF NEW HOUSING DEVELOPMENT
+POLICY W2 - HOUSING SITE ALLOCATIONS